ADDA-html-css/learn-HTML-CSS/week4/notes_w4.md

 - I can use the float property to control object positioning.
 - I can build simple interactions with pseudo classes.
 - I can load fonts into my markup and use them in CSS rules.
-- I can create an amazing personal website working from wireframe to final code.

 ## Resources
 - [Google Drawing Wireframe Templates](https://drive.google.com/templates?q=%23wfkit&ddrp=1#)